LearnWeb3DAO/ICO/README.md

 }
 ```

-- Now create a new folder under the my-app folder and name it `constants`.
+- Now create a new folder under the `my-app` folder and name it `constants`.
-- In the constants folder create a file, `index.js` and paste the following code.
+- In the `constants` folder create a file, `index.js` and paste the following code.

   - Replace `"abi-of-your-nft-contract"` with the abi of the NFT contract that you deployed in the last tutorial.
   - Replace `"address-of-your-nft-contract"` with the address of the NFT contract that you deployed in your previous tutorial.
   - Replace `"abi-of-your-token-contract"` by the abi of the token contract.
 To get the abi of the Token contract, go to `hardhat-tutorial/artifacts/contracts/CryptoDevToken.sol` and then from`CryptoDevToken.json` file get the array marked under the `"abi"` key.
-  - Replace `"address-of-your-token-contract"` with the address of the token contract that you saved to your notepad, early on in the tutorial
+  - Replace `"address-of-your-token-contract"` with the address of the token contract that you saved to your notepad earlier in the tutorial.

   ```js
   export const NFT_CONTRACT_ABI = "abi-of-your-nft-contract";